Alex Albon: Karting (2005–2011)

-Albon started competitively racing karts in 2005 at the age of 8, competing locally and winning his local Hoddesdon Championship at Rye House Kart Circuit.
-In 2006 Albon started racing in the cadet class, finishing 1st at the Kartmasters British Grand Prix and participating in the Super 1 National Honda Cadet Championship finishing 1st in 2006 and 2nd in 2007.
-In 2008 he moved up to the KF3 class where he stayed until 2010.
-During this time Albon won the Kartmasters British Grand Prix, Formula Kart Stars Championship, KF Winter Series, Super 1 National KF3 Championship, CIK-FIA World Cup, and CIK-FIA European Championship.
-In 2011 Albon graduated to KF1 placing 2nd in the WSK Euro Series and 2nd at the CIK-FIA World Championship.
+Albon started competitively racing karts in 2005 at the age of eight, competing locally and winning his local Hoddesdon Championship at Rye House Kart Circuit.
+In 2006, Albon started racing in the cadet class, finishing first at the Kartmasters British Grand Prix and participating in the Super 1 National Honda Cadet Championship finishing first in 2006 and second in 2007.
+In 2008, he was signed to the Red Bull Junior Team and moved up to the KF3 class, where he stayed until 2010.
+During this time, Albon won the Kartmasters British Grand Prix, Formula Kart Stars Championship, KF Winter Series, Super 1 National KF3 Championship, CIK-FIA World Cup, and CIK-FIA European Championship.
+In 2011, Albon graduated to KF1 placing second in the WSK Euro Series and second at the CIK-FIA World Championship.

 Formula Renault 2.0 (2012–2014)

 2012: Junior formulae debut

 From karting, Albon graduated to the Formula Renault 2.0 Eurocup series where he drove for EPIC Racing in 2012 alongside Kevin Giovesi, Konstantin Tereschenko, Kevin Jörg, Dennis Wusthoff and Christof von Grunigen and finished 38th out of 49 in the championship after having a tough year and being unable to score points.
-Albon was signed to the Red Bull Junior Team throughout the year, but was dropped at the end of 2012.
+Albon was dropped by Red Bull at the end of 2012.

 2013: Maiden pole position

-In 2013, Albon joined KTR to race in the Eurocup Formula Renault 2.0 season alongside Yu Kanamaru and Ignazio D'Agosto finishing 16th out of 36 in the championship.
+In 2013, Albon was signed to Lotus F1 Academy and joined KTR to race in the Eurocup Formula Renault 2.0 season alongside Yu Kanamaru and Ignazio D'Agosto, finishing 16th out of 36 in the championship.
 Albon managed to secure one fastest lap and one pole position in the 2013 season, both of them coming at the Red Bull Ring in Austria.
 He finished the 2013 season with 22 points.

 2014: Third in the Eurocup

 In 2014, Albon raced alongside Gregor Ramsay, Jules Gounon and Callan O'Keefe and enjoyed a much more successful year.
-He was once again unable to find a win at any of the 14 races but managed to get one pole position at the Nürburgring and finished 3rd in the drivers' championship with 117 points.
+He was once again unable to find a win at any of the 14 races but managed to get one pole position at the Nürburgring and finished third in the drivers' championship with 117 points.